tommyclay/WCP_bycatch_risk/ReadMe.md

 ## Codes

 Here are the main codes in R to filter geolocator data:
-**1_geolocator_validation_filtering.r**: Code to run an equinox filter removed positions 15 days either side of the equinoxes, a latitudinal filter to remove extreme latitudinal outliers (positions south of 70°S or north of the equator) and a speed filter removed positions that would require unrealistic flight speeds.
+**1_geolocator_validation_filtering.r**: This comprises code to run an equinox filter that removes positions 15 days either side of the equinoxes, a latitudinal filter to remove extreme latitudinal outliers (positions south of 70°S or north of the equator), and a speed filter that removes positions that would require unrealistic flight speeds.